Final Debate Negative

 Interestingly, Mr. Satlow also spoke about "context-dependent understandings of nakedness" in his article.
 "Who is naked and in what context he or she is naked convey different meanings: Is he or she naked in a locker room, at a strip-show, or at an academic conference?"
 Sound familiar?
 It should.
-That's precisely the point I made in my first article, a point Mr. Roberts summarily dismissed as "nonsense"!
+That's precisely the point I made in my first article, a point the preacher summarily dismissed as "nonsense"!

 Social nudism is NOT CONDEMNED by the Bible as sinful, and the Scriptural evidence I have provided in this debate proves it.

-Mr. Roberts, if you really want to debate these other topics, then let's establish a new proposition, refine our guidelines and begin again.
+Preacher, if you really want to debate these other topics, then let's establish a new proposition, refine our guidelines and begin again.
 Contrary to your false accusations, I'm more than willing to publicly state and defend my position on such issues when it's done in the proper forum.
 The ball, as they say, is in your court.

 Sample Articles